ranggaradiitya/micro-warehouse-api/README.md

 ## 🔒 Security Features

--   **JWT Authentication** - Semua endpoint protected
+-   **JWT Authentication** - All endpoints are protected
--   **Rate Limiting** - Redis-based rate limiter di API Gateway
+-   **Rate Limiting** - Redis-based rate limiter in API Gateway
--   **CORS** - Configured untuk cross-origin requests
+-   **CORS** - Configured for cross-origin requests
--   **Request Validation** - Input validation di setiap service
+-   **Request Validation** - Input validation in each service
--   **Internal Request Headers** - Komunikasi antar service diamankan
+-   **Internal Request Headers** - Inter-service communication is secured

 ## 📝 Development

-### Menambah Service Baru
+### Adding a New Service

-1. Buat folder service baru
+1. Create a new service folder
-2. Setup struktur folder (app, cmd, configs, controller, dll)
+2. Setup folder structure (app, cmd, configs, controller, etc.)
-3. Tambahkan konfigurasi di `docker-compose.yml`
+3. Add configuration in `docker-compose.yml`
-4. Tambahkan routing di `api-gateway`
+4. Add routing in `api-gateway`

 ### Testing